 It really is a big blue ocean out there.

-As of January 2016, there are over 3.4 billion active internet users worldwide, don’t you think you can bite off a slice of that humongous market pie?
+As of October 2018, there are over 21 million active internet users and 17 million active social media users in Australia with an annual growth rate of 3% and 6% respectively, don’t you think you can bite off a slice of that humongous market pie?